Veronica Andrade

 linkedin

 My professional journey in public education began with a passion for teaching and a dedication to serving students of all backgrounds.
-I have an extensive academic and professional background that has equipped me with the knowledge and skills needed for educational leadership and oversight.
+I have an educational background that has equipped me with the knowledge and skills needed for educational leadership and oversight.

-I hold a BA in Communication Studies, a Single-Subject English Education credential, a Master's in Education with a focus in Digital Learning and Literacy, and a Master of Arts in Communication with a focus in Organizational Leadership.
+I hold a BA in Communication Studies, a Single-Subject English Education credential, a Master of Education with a focus in Digital Learning and Literacy, and a Master of Arts in Communication with a focus in Organizational Leadership.

-Throughout my 15+ years working in the K12 system, I was an English teacher, Journalism Adviser, English Language Development (ELD) Coordinator, and Student Activities Advisor, working in Gilroy, San Jose, and Morgan Hill schools.
+Throughout my 15+ years working in the public education system, I was an English teacher, Journalism Adviser, English Language Development (ELD) Coordinator, and Student Activities Advisor, working in Gilroy, San Jose, and Morgan Hill schools.

-I have been recognized by Gilroy Unified School District as their Teacher of the Year in 2009, San Jose Unified School District’s Teacher of the Year in 2015, and Morgan Hill Chamber of Commerce's 2021 as the Educator of the Year, a testament to my dedication to student success and innovation in the classroom.
+I have been recognized by Gilroy Unified School District as their Teacher of the Year in 2009, San Jose Unified School District’s Teacher of the Year in 2015, and the Morgan Hill Chamber of Commerce 2021 Educator of the Year.

 I am committed to championing policies and initiatives that prioritize equity, inclusivity, and academic excellence for all students.
 I believe in fostering a supportive and empowering environment for educators, advocating for resources that meet the diverse needs of our students, and promoting transparency and accountability in the decision-making processes.